aayush2310/Python-Automation-With-ChatGPT/README.md

 Ans=>The "os" library in Python provides a way to interact with the operating system.
 It offers various functions for performing operating system-related tasks, such as managing files and directories, accessing environment variables, executing shell commands, and more.
 Here are some common uses of the "os" library:

 1)File and Directory Operations: The "os" module allows you to perform operations on files and directories, such as creating, deleting, renaming, and moving them.
-It provides functions like "os.mkdir()", "os.rmdir()"
+It provides functions like "os.mkdir()", "os.rmdir()","os.rename()", "os.listdir()", etc.
-,"os.rename()", "os.listdir()", etc.

 2)File Path Manipulation: The "os.path" submodule within the os module provides functions for manipulating file paths.
 You can join paths, split them into directory and filename components, check file existence, get file size, and more.
 Some commonly used functions include "os.path.join()", "os.path.exists()", "os.path.dirname()", "os.path.basename()", etc.

 3)Process-related Functions: The "os" module allows you to interact with processes, such as starting new processes, terminating processes, and getting information about the current process.
 Functions like
 "os.system()", "os.kill()", "os.getpid()", "os.waitpid()", etc., are used for process-related operations.

 4)Environment Variables: With the os module, you can access and modify environment variables in your Python program.
 Functions like "os.getenv()", "os.putenv()", "os.environ", etc., enable you to read and set environment variables.

 5)Working Directory: The "os" module provides functions for working with the current working directory.
 You can get the current working directory using "os.getcwd()", change the working directory using "os.chdir()", and more.

 6)File Permissions: The "os" module allows you to change file permissions and retrieve file metadata, such as file size, creation time, and modification time.
 Functions like "os.chmod()", "os.stat()", "os.access()", etc., are used for working with file permissions and metadata.

 7)Platform-specific Functionality: The "os" module provides functions that give you access to platform-specific features.
 For example, "os.name" gives you the name of the operating system, "os.system()" allows you to execute shell commands, and "os.sep" gives you the path separator character specific to the current platform.

 These are just a few examples of what you can do with the "os" library in Python.
 It provides a wide range of functions for interacting with the operating system, making it a powerful tool for performing various system-related tasks within your Python programs.